Selçuk Can

 Selçuk Can (born 10 August 1995) is a Turkish Greco-Roman wrestler.
+He won the gold medal at the 2024 European Wrestling Championships.

+Career

 He won one of the bronze medals in the 72 kg event at the 2020 European Wrestling Championships held in Rome, Italy.
 In 2021, he won the silver medal in the 72 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.

-In 2022, he won the gold medal in his event at the Vehbi Emre & Hamit Kaplan Tournament held in Istanbul, Turkey.
+He won the gold medal in his event at the 2022 Vehbi Emre & Hamit Kaplan Tournament held in Istanbul, Turkey.